 Check out Leslie’s capstone presentation.

-Leslie Dunlap is a board-certified physician assistant at the University of New Mexico (UNM) Hospital, the only Level I Trauma Center and Academic Medical Institution in the state.
+Leslie Dunlap is a nationally certified Physician Assistant in Albuquerque, New Mexico at the University of New Mexico (UNM) Hospital, the only level I trauma center and academic medical institution in the state.
 She practices inpatient, outpatient and surgical limb salvage in the Center for Healing In the Lower Extremity.
 She was previously an internal medicine primary care provider and began in a support staff role at UNM Hospital in 2003.
-Ms. Dunlap holds BAs in Chemistry and Spanish, and an MS degree in physician assistant studies from UNM.
-She is the president of the UNM PA Alumni Leadership and a committee member for the New Mexico Academy of Physician Assistants.
-She was awarded the 2017 PA/MD Team of the Year Award and the 2015 Student Community Service Award and nominated for Albuquerque Top Docs, Ambulatory Advanced Provider Clinical Excellence, and Distinguished Alumni Awards.
+Ms. Dunlap holds BAs in Chemistry and Spanish, and an MS degree in Physician Assistant studies from UNM.
+She is the president of the UNM PA Alumni Association, a committee member for the New Mexico Academy of Physician Assistants, and a community faculty member for UNM school of medicine.
+She is passionate about improving the high value care, access, and wellness of her community who face many socio-economic challenges in a largely medically underserved state.